 How many times have you met your car bashed after coming out from a supermarket or a shopping center?
 Most times, the perpetrator usually gets away in such incidences since you have no proof or evidence to go after anyone.

-A dash camera is exceptionally convenient too to fall back upon during a road accident.
 If you’re involved in a road accident, the footage recorded by your dash camera can be utilized to identify the cause.

 Sometimes, road accidents occur in a twinkle of an eye and it is straightforward and simple for the perpetrator to pin the blame on the victim.
 In such cases, dash cam footage can prove to be pivotal.